samboy/WOFF/README.md

 # WOFF

+WOFF is a compressed format for putting fonts on web pages.
+While browsers can support True Type font files (.ttf suffix), WOFF files are smaller and are compatible with all modern browsers (e.g. Internet Explorer has had WOFF support since IE9 from 2011, Firefox has supported WOFF files since 2009, etc.).

 This is a mirror of http://people.mozilla.org/~jkew/woff/ so that the open-source reference code remains available and is not put behind a paywall.